lazyperfectionist/lazyperfectionist.github.io/README.md

 # hey there
-# I am shivansh dwivedi a programmer and a web devloper
+# I am shivansh dwivedi a Programmer and a web devloper